Automated Patch Assessment for Program Repair at Scale: Background

 \subsection{Overfitting Patches}

 Overfitting patches are those plausible patches that pass all developer provided tests, nevertheless, they fail to be a good general solution to the bug under consideration.
-As such, overfitting patches can fail on other held out tests \cite{cure-worse-15}.
+As such, overfitting patches can fail on other held out tests \citep{cure-worse-15}.
 The essential reason behind the overfitting problem is that the test cases that are used for guiding patch generation are incomplete.

-The overfitting problem has been reported both qualitatively and quantitatively in previous work \cite{cure-worse-15,QiIssta15-overfitting,Long-search-space,martias2016defects4j}.
-For example, in the context of Java code, Yu et al. \cite{zhongxing-EMSE18} studied the overfitting on Defects4J.
-In the context of C code, Le et al. \cite{Le:overfitting} measured that 73\% - 81\% of APR patches are overfitting considering two benchmarks, IntroClass and CodeFlaws.
-Qi et al. \cite{QiIssta15-overfitting} conducted an empirical study on the correctness of three repair techniques.
+The overfitting problem has been reported both qualitatively and quantitatively in previous work \citep{cure-worse-15,QiIssta15-overfitting,Long-search-space,martias2016defects4j}.
+For example, in the context of Java code, \citet{zhongxing-EMSE18} studied the overfitting on Defects4J.
+In the context of C code, \citet{Le:overfitting} measured that 73\% - 81\% of APR patches are overfitting considering two benchmarks, IntroClass and CodeFlaws. \citet{QiIssta15-overfitting} conducted an empirical study on the correctness of three repair techniques.
 The three considered techniques have an overfitting rate ranging from 92\% to 98\%.
 Such a large percentage of overfitting patches motivates us to assess patch correctness in an automatic manner.